Key takeaways

 Bottom Line

 Emdash fills a gap in the market: a truly agent-agnostic orchestration layer with issue tracker integration.
-While competitors lock you into specific providers, Emdash works with 20+ CLI agents.
+While competitors lock you into specific providers, Emdash works with 25+ CLI agents — and it has the adoption numbers (840K+ downloads as of June 2026) to suggest the bet is paying off.

 The Best-of-N feature is clever — run Claude Code and Codex on the same task, compare the diffs, ship the better result.
 This is how developers will evaluate agents going forward.

-Recommended for: Individual developers who use multiple coding agents and want issue tracker integration with open-source, local-first architecture.
+Recommended for: Individual developers who use multiple coding agents and want issue tracker integration with open-source, local-first architecture — now on macOS, Linux, or Windows.

 Not recommended for: Enterprises needing signed commits, BYOK, or team collaboration features.